mflowgen/mflowgen/README.md

 - **Complete freedom in defining what steps do** -- Aside from exposing precisely what the inputs and outputs are, no other restrictions are placed on what steps do.
-A step can be as simple as hello world (one line), it may conduct an analysis pass and report gate count, or it can transform the netlist for consumption by other tools.
+A step can be as simple as hello world (one line).
+A step may conduct an analysis pass and report a gate count.
+A step may also transform the netlist for consumption by other tools.
+A step can even instantiate a subgraph to implement a hierarchical flow.

 mflow ships with a limited set of ASIC flow scripts for both open-source and commercial tools including synthesis (e.g., Synopsys